 For a fast and easy way to kill weeds, mix an ounce of vodka with drops of liquid dish soap.
 Add two cups of water and place the mixture in a spray bottle.
 Spray the mixture on those areas with weeds and eventually, the weeds will die.
 Apply this directly to the growing weeds during midday on a sunny day.
 Vodka is among the most effective natural weed killers since its alcohol content could break the waxy cuticle down.
 Remember, however, that this solution will not work in the shade.

 Image Credit: Gardening Know How

 When it comes to killing large patches of weeds, consider hiring goats.
-The goats could reach those areas that you or any machinery cannot reach.
-Moreover, their hooves will actually till the soil from root as they graze into the weeds.
+The goats could reach those areas that you or any machinery cannot get.
+Moreover, their hooves will actually till the soil from the root as they graze into the weeds.

 13. Outnumber Them